 Harvest Noir is a chic “dress your best in black” picnic feast celebrating the autumn harvest with food from local farms.
-It includes many surprises and live musical performances by a quintet from the Ottawa Jazz Orchestra, followed by the amazing Dance Noir DJ party and audience-participation fashion show indoors.
+It includes many surprises and live musical performances, followed by the amazing Dance Noir DJ party and audience-participation fashion show indoors.

-In 2011, Dance Noir took over the Grand Hall of the Museum of Civilization, and in 2012 it was 3 dancefloors at the National Arts Centre.
-Dance Noir 2013 will occupy an equally impressive downtown venue, and create a party atmosphere unlike any other in Ottawa.
-TIMEKODE will be taking Harvest Noir picnic-goers and after-party guests on a Soulful Journey Through Dance Music Eras, starting with vintage jazz, big band & swing and winding through the decades before landing in the land of funk, soul, & groove.
+In 2011, Dance Noir took over the Grand Hall of the Museum of Civilization.
+In 2012 it was 3 dancefloors at the National Arts Centre, and in 2013 we rocked into the wee hours in the grand lobby of the War Museum.
+Dance Noir 2014 will occupy an equally impressive downtown venue, and create a party atmosphere unlike any other in Ottawa.
+Live music vintage jazz, big band & swing and winding through the decades before landing in the land of funk, soul, & groove.
 Eric Latulippe will be dropping the Ultimate Crowd-Pleasing mix of Top40 & Classic Rock with refined dancebeat skills on the Mainstream Dancefloor.
 The Dress Code is strictly enforced.

 All picnic-goers automatically gain entrance to Dance Noir at 8pm.
 Tickets just to the after-party are available for $27.50, and the doors open at 9pm.